albertogasparin/react-magnetic-di/README.md

 });
 ```

-### Tracking unused/missing injectables
+### Tracking unused injectables

 By default `magnetic-di` does not complain if an injectable is not used or if a dependency has not being replaced.
 In large codebases however, that might led to issues with stale, unused injectables or with lack of knowledge in what could be replaced.
-To ease introspection, the library provides a `stats` API that returns both `unused` and `missing` injectables.
+To ease introspection, the library provides a `stats` API that returns `unused` injectables.

 - `stats.unused()` returns an array of entries `{ get(), error() }` for all injectables that have not been used since `stats.reset()` has been called
-- `stats.missing()` returns an array of entries `{ get(), error() }` for all dependencies that have not been replaced since `stats.reset()` has been called

 This is an example of stats guard implementation using the returned `error()` helper: